zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 # Keep your hands on the keyboard

+That's what most of this really boils down to.

-Don't use the mouse.
+In general, don't use the mouse.
 Browse the web using your keyboard.
 Yes, it will suck initially and be uncomfortable and cause you to be slower overall.
 This will not last long if you stick with it.
 I'm now much faster using Vimium to handle even semi-complex tasks like reviewing a large pull request on GitHub, because I can use Vimium to jump directly to the HTML nodes I want, rather than having to drag a mouse across the screen multiple times.

-Screenrecording:
-* Review PR in GitHub UI
-* Click multiple buttons directly

-Key tools:
-* Vimium
-* Tmux
-* Neovim
+There's a demo of me doing exactly this just a bit further on in this article.

 # Systems that scale